pham-tuan-binh/neo-coat/README.md

 # Tadah you're done
 ```
+2. For using the firmware:
+    - After uploading the firmware, you should see a new WIFI hotspot in your area.
+It should be **"NeoCoat (=^･ω･^=)"** (cute huh).
+    - Connect to this WIFI using **"123456789"** as the password.
+You can set all of this in the main.cpp.
+    - After that, go to your broser and type **1.1.1.1** in the search bar.
+    - You will be directed to the UI shortly.

-2. For making your own implementation of neo-coat, check out the **notes** and **compatibility** section.
+3. For making your own implementation of neo-coat, check out the **notes** and **compatibility** section.

-3. For making the amazing **NeoCoat - The thing**, a video will be provided shortly.
+4. For making the amazing **NeoCoat - The thing**, a video will be provided shortly.
 Here is a demo picture:

 ![Cool neomatrix picture](https://lh3.googleusercontent.com/Gfsp2FOrQTHTuUNsIQZY9PbR-xJdObKkZOCz60HuOT01bIstGcPsIMQp31-mnjxP12HbHMUAtPR2I219FyzzL9TQ-xHKR-w5AtPA93Hx2x4ej_W5ZRBVJh0H2t3gCpEwFXwfJTVYMQ=w2400)
 # Notes